websiteinspiration/bugsplat.rb/entries/checkup.md

 Glad you asked!
 Stripe Checkup costs **$750 per month or $7,500 per year (a 17% discount)**.
 In order to be most effective, a minimum of three months is required for any project.
 If you decide to pay monthly, you'll pay for the first three months up front, and then per-month after.

 I'll spend a day every month analyizing your Baremetrics reports and getting to know your application and how Stripe's ever-evolving API can continue to help your business grow, as well as meeting with you to talk through any questions and implement any application-level changes required.

-I'll also keep on top of Rails security updates and apply them to your application within 48 hours of the Rails security team's vulnerability notice.
+I'll also keep on top of Rails security updates and apply them to your application as needed.

 If your application is hit with a security exploit, you could lose tens of thousands of dollars, your ability to charge credit cards, or even your entire business.
 You'll be spending far less for Stripe Checkup.